sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 just from being trained on examples of the game.

-The simple nature of this model allows us to look at its structure and observe that it really is computing the Game of Life — it is not "just" a statistical model that predicts the most likely next state based on previous examples it's seen.
+The simple nature of this model allows us to look at its structure and observe that it really is computing the Game of Life.

-It learns to carry out the steps of the Game of Life algorithm: counting the number of neighbours, looking at the previous state of the cell, and using this information to determine the next state of the cell.
+It is not "just" a statistical model that predicts the most likely next state based on previous examples it's seen — it learns to carry out the steps of the Game of Life algorithm: counting the number of neighbours, looking at the previous state of the cell, and using this information to determine the next state of the cell.